 38 of 54 found this interesting Interesting? |

 Michael Douglas was considered for the role of Richard Kimble in the film's early pre-production stages.
 He worked on Falling Down (1993), which was produced by Arnold Kopelson and scored by James Newton Howard as well.
 He also worked with Andrew Davis and Arnold Kopelson on A Perfect Murder (1998).

-Kimble tells Gerard he is in St. Louis, on the phone at an El station.
+Kimble tells his lawyer he is in St. Louis, on the phone at an El station.
 When Renfro is discussing the El train with Sam Gerard and colleagues, he states that St. Louis doesn't have an El.
 This movie was released one week after St. Louis' light rail system, the MetroLink, first began operation.
 However, the St. Louis train is not elevated.